 2. Ulcers and Intestinal Parasites

 Ash gourd is believed to prevent ulcer formations in membranes of the stomach and intestine.
-Ash gourd is a natural remedy for peptic ulcer.
+Ash gourd is a natural remedy for peptic ulcers.
 Ash gourd juice with equal amounts of water can be consumed on an empty stomach in the morning for peptic ulcers.
 After drinking ash gourd juice, don’t take anything between 2 and 3 hours.

-The acidity formed by eating spicy foods or long time fasting can be combated by ash gourd juice.
+The acidity formed by eating spicy foods or long-time fasting can be combated by ash gourd juice.

 Shelled ash gourd seeds with coconut milk can be taken to promote tissue growth and prevent tapeworm and other parasitic worms from the stomach.